 - The main content of the landing should be placed on one page.
 Sites with many pages may not work correctly due to multiple counts of the same visitor.
+Large online stores and complex services are connected as external offers.

 - The landing page should not contain any scripts blocking the operation.
 Very often, this phenomenon is observed on sites made on site builders.
 Before using a site that was designed via site builder, it must be rebuilt from scratch.
 It is not recommended to use landing pages from site builders in real work, since their behavior can be unpredictable.